Graphics for Social Media

 :an expression used to express a strong feeling such as pleasure, delight or surprise.

-Wendy Qi is a New York City based freelance art director, designer and educator specializing in branding, strategy and visual design.
+Wendy Qi is a New York City based freelance designer specializing in events, web design and branding.

 Wendy was one of the first designers at The Public Society: a small group of creatives leveraging the power of design for the greater good.
 As both a designer and studio manager, she worked to establish the company’s culture and design processes.